ashvardanian/StringZilla/README.md

 - When no SIMD is available - SWAR (SIMD Within A Register) algorithms are used on 64-bit words.
 - Boyer-Moore-Horspool (BMH) algorithm with Raita heuristic variation for longer needles.
 - SIMD algorithms are randomized to look at different parts of the needle.

+Other algorithms previously considered and deprecated:

-- Apostolico-Giancarlo algorithm is _considered_ for longer needles, if preprocessing time isn't an issue.
+- Apostolico-Giancarlo algorithm for longer needles. _Control-flow is too complex for efficient vectorization._
+- Shift-Or-based Bitap algorithm for short needles. _Slower than SWAR._
+- Horspool-style bad-character check in SIMD backends. _Effective only for very long needles, and very uneven character distributions between the needle and the haystack.
+Faster "character-in-set" check needed to generalize._

 Substring search algorithms are generally divided into: comparison-based, automaton-based, and bit-parallel.
 Different families are effective for different alphabet sizes and needle lengths.